Insurge: 1996–1998: "Speculator" and Power to the Poison People

 In March 1996, the band released the single "Speculator", which was lyrically based on the anti-democratic power of global currency speculation.
 The track reached No. 57 on the ARIA singles chart, No. 7 on the 4ZZZ Hot 100 chart and No. 69 on the Triple J Hottest 100, 1996.
 The band's debut album Power to the Poison People was released in August 1996, and reached No. 16 on the ARIA albums chart.
-The singles "Soul 4 Sale", "Time Bomb' and "AK 47" followed.
+The singles "Soul 4 Sale", "Time Bomb" and "AK-47" followed.

 The band toured constantly across Australia (and once to New Zealand) including tours with Pop Will Eat Itself and White Zombie, and participated in many festivals such as Alternative Nation Festival (1995), the Livid Festival (5 Oct 1996 – the same night Insurge programmed ABC TV's 'rage'), and the Big Day Out (1996, 1997).

 In 1998, singer Chris Dubrow went to London to record tracks with Ian Richardson and Nick Coler (known for their work with The KLF).
 Dubrow also became involved with the Reclaim the Streets movement in both London and Sydney.
 Over this period the line-up changed again, Mark 'Milli' Avery became the bass player and Daryl Sims (formerly Indecent Obsession) was on drums, and Sean Burnett became the percussionist.
 This was the line up that recorded the Globalization album.

-1999-2000: Globalization and break up
+1998-2000: Globalization and break up

-In 1999, the band released "I Hate Stupid People" which achieved national airplay on Triple J, this was followed by the album Globalisation, produced by Kalju Tonuma.
+In 1998, the band released "I Hate Stupid People" which achieved national airplay on Triple J. This was followed by the album Globalization, produced by Kalju Tonuma.
 The single "Feast or Famine" followed.
 Insurge announced their break-up in 2000 at their final show at the Newtown Festival, Sydney.

 2009-present: brief reunion and dissolution

-In 2009, Insurge announced their reformation, albeit for a one-off reunion on December 18, 2009, before being inactive again.
+In 2009, Insurge announced their reformation, albeit for a one-off reunion on 18 December 2009, before being inactive again.

 Keyboardist and co-founding member Monique Wakelin died in 2018.